 Computed radiography systems, or CR systems, have become a common sight in many medical practices and doctor’s offices because they are a cost-effective, smaller-scale option for conducting X-rays on patients.
-However, with a piece of equipment this complex, there are bound to be a few questions before your office decides to buy a CR system.
+However, with a piece of equipment this complex, there are bound to be a few questions before your office considers purchasing a CR system.

 1.)
 What’s the Difference Between Traditional and Computed Radiography?

 Whereas traditional radiography uses film to create the image, computed radiography (CR) uses photostimulable phosphor built into an imaging plate.
 This imaging plate, encased in a cassette, is placed underneath the body part or object under examination and then the x-ray is taken.
-Where traditional radiography involves developing exposed film in a darkroom, a CR system is significantly faster and cleaner.
+Where traditional radiography involves developing exposed film in a darkroom, a CR x-ray machine is significantly faster and cleaner.
 The imaging plate is simply run through a CR reader, and the resulting digital image can be viewed.
+This can be a huge factor in purchasing a CR system.

 2.)
 How Is CR Different Than Direct Radiography?

 While both CR and direct radiography (DR) produce a digital image using a medium based on X-rays, CR uses a housing cassette for its imaging plate, much like traditional film-screen systems, while DR lacks the cassette, directly capturing the image on a flat panel detector.
-This makes DR systems noticeably less bulky than systems used for CR.
+This makes DR systems noticeably less bulky than systems used for CR X-ray machine.

 3.)
 What Volume of Patients Can a CR System Treat?